stevencombs/retrocombs.github.io/_posts/2016/2016-08-14-chip-and-led.md

 sudo rm -rf CHIP_IO
 ```

-To use the GPIO library and access the pins, include the Python `import` command below at the beginning of your program.
+To use the GPIO library and access the pins, include the Python `import` command below at the beginning of your program:

 ```python
 import CHIP_IO.GPIO as GPIO